|The Good News According to Luke|

 |Luk 1:4||- (top)|

 “priestly division of Abijah.”
 1 Chronicles 24:1-19 recounts how King David organized the priests, the sons of Aaron, into 24 divisions.
 The eighth division was the division or “course” of Abijah (1 Chron.
 24:10).
 Each division was on duty twice a year for a one-week period, and also served at the three major feasts of the year: Passover, Pentecost, and Tabernacles.
-After the Babylonian captivity only four divisions returned (Ezra 2:36-39), but these four were divided into twenty-four divisions, given the names of the original twenty-four, and then continued on with their duties according to the traditional timing (Hendriksen).
-The eighth division of Abijah that Zechariah was serving would have been the last week of May, 4 B.C.(top)
+After the Babylonian Captivity, only four divisions returned (Ezra 2:36-39), but these four were divided into 24 divisions, given the names of the original 24, and then continued on with their duties according to the traditional timing (Hendriksen).
+The eighth division of Abijah that Zechariah was serving could have been the first of his two services in 4 BC, the last week of May, 4 BC that year, or it could have been the later of the two times of service, which would have been in November, the Bible does not make that clear.
+We must keep in mind that the Jewish lunar year was 11 days shorter than the modern solar year, so the dates of the division of Abijah could vary by almost a month over a course of three or more years.
+To serve as a priest of the course of Abijah was a tremendous privilege because May was generally a wonderful month in Israel, not too hot or too cold, while November could be rainy but not too cold.
+To be born with a priestly course that was August-February meant serving in the hottest hot and almost the coldest cold in Israel’s weather calendar.

+Zechariah’s advanced age would not have kept him from working in the Temple as a priest.
 The times of service differed for the priests and Levites.
-When the Levites first started their service under Moses, they were counted for their duty from age 30 to 50, a period of 20 years (Numbers 4:3, 23, 30, 35, 39, 43 and 4:47).
-However, Numbers 8:24-26, also written during the wilderness wanderings, says the Levites served from age 25-50.
+When the Levites first started their service under Moses, they were counted for their duty from age 30 to 50, a period of 20 years (Numbers 4:3, 23, 30, 35, 39, 43, and 4:47).
+However, Numbers 8:24-26, also written during the wilderness wanderings, says the Levites served from age 25 to 50.
 Although it is possible that the number 20 was very temporary and revised up to 25, it is more likely that the Levites started an apprenticeship before they took over the full responsibility of their duties.
 King David revised the ages, and the Levites started ministering at age 20 (1 Chron.
 23:24-26; cp.
 2 Chron.
-32:17; Ezra 3:8).
+31:17; Ezra 3:8).

 “in his division’s turn.”
 See commentary on Luke 1:5; “priestly division of Abijah.”